 It is intended primarily for those attending with any form of visual impairment, and use of the service can be arranged on a trial basis if necessary.
 Those participating can sit wherever they wish in the ground, since the range and quality of the equipment is such that the hand-held receivers and earpieces provided should allow clear transmission across the distance required.
 This means that visiting fans also are welcome to request use of the service, with sufficient notice.

-The commentary is provided by David Henderson, the regular match commentator for Pars TV.
-Arrangements can be made for the delivery and return of equipment for those using the service either regularly, or on an ad hoc basis by approaching David (by no later than an hour before kick-off on match days, please).
+The commentary is provided by David Henderson, a member of the Pars TV team, who can be contacted via the Ticket Office, the Disability Access Officer, or direct by phoning 07955 217636.
 There are also dedicated seats in the Norrie McCathie (West) Stand for visually impaired supporters who are accompanied by a guide dog.
 Please contact the Ticket Office or Disability Access Officer in advance to reserve these seats.

 Club Shop and Ticket OfficeThe Club Shop and Ticket Office is situated on Halbeath Road, and access to it is down a short flight of stairs, so anyone requiring assistance should notify a steward, Match Buddy or member of the Club staff.
 Access for wheelchair users is via a lift from the Main Entrance (one door further east).